The GoTrax GXL V2 Commuter is the best-value budget electric scooter today (and I rarely make absolute statements like

 Frequently asked questions

-Given how popular this scooter is, lots of questions arise around it.
+Given how popular this scooter is, lots of questions arise about it.
 These are some of the most common ones.

 How long will the GoTrax GXL V2 Commuter last?

 Many owners have had their GXL V2s for a long time.
 A year without defects is common, and a year and a half is very realistic.
 It is not likely that the scooter will go 5 years without a problem, but 2, or even 3 years, might be entirely possible.

 How long does the battery of the GoTrax GXL V2 Commuter last?